 When someone you love is suffering from depression, it can be a difficult and emotionally draining time, but it can also be frustrating and confusing if you aren’t familiar with depression.
 If nothing you do seems to help you may start to lose hope or could feel powerless.
 This is why it’s crucial that the family members of someone with depression take the time to understand the condition and the path the recovery.
+If you have access to a behavioral health management plan, the level of care a person receives is usually higher.
 With support and compassion you can help people with depression to recover and manage their symptoms.
 Here is some advice about how to address depression in your family.

 Recognizing the Symptoms of Depression